 In this course, you will learn how to perform the calculations encountered in pharmacy practice.
 The course includes systems of measurement, conversions, calculation of dosages, various routes of administration, and interpreting physician’s order.
 There is a special focus on how to identify common medication errors related to calculations.

-In this course, you will learn how to apply provincial and federal laws and regulations to practice competently within the professional practice framework.
+n this course, you will learn how to apply provincial and federal laws and regulations to practice competently within the professional practice framework.
 You will also learn pharmacy ethics, the need to take personal responsibility for delivering direct patient care, and the obligation to stay current with changes in regulations or professional pharmacy practice standards.

 In this course, you will develop the necessary communication skills to function competently and compassionately as a health care professional in a pharmacy setting.
-Basic communication concepts and skills are introduced, and a more in depth look at a pharmacy technician’s scope of practice is taken to prepare you for the applied courses.
+Basic communication concepts and skills are introduced, and a more in-depth look at a pharmacy technician’s scope of practice is taken to prepare you for the applied courses.
 You will be exposed to a variety of issues including attitudes, values, and beliefs of successful pharmacy technicians.
 You will learn about projecting an image appropriate to the profession of pharmacy and the necessity of developing effective interpersonal relationships with other healthcare professionals.

 This course introduces pharmacy operations and dispensing.
 You will learn about different types of pharmacies, how they operate, and the roles of the Pharmacist and Pharmacy Technician.
 You will examine common drug plans and their formularies, adjudication challenges, inventory management elements, and common business practices in community pharmacies.
 You will learn to compound non-sterile products using correct compounding techniques and apply professional guidelines, standards, legislation, pharmaceutical calculations, and documentation requirements associated with compounding.
-You will learn to apply corresponding quality assurance and independent double check procedures for the preparation of non-sterile products.
+You will learn to apply corresponding quality assurance and independent double-check procedures for the preparation of non-sterile products.
 You will learn to receive the prescription from the patient, enter demographic and prescription information into a community pharmacy software program, and prepare prescriptions (including retrieval from inventory, calculations, and safety procedures).
 You will also learn to label medication products, supply the correct supplemental patient information, store products safely, apply quality assurance measures, and practice within the regulated scope of a Pharmacy Technician.
 You will also learn to appropriately assist clients who are purchasing non-prescription drugs for self-treatment of common disorders.

-In this course, you will develop the skills needed for the calculation, mixing, and labeling of parenteral drugs.
+In this course, you will develop the skills needed for the calculation, mixing, and labelling of parenteral drugs.
 You will learn to compound sterile products in a Laminar Air Flow hood using proper aseptic techniques.
-You will also learn to use applicable quality assurance and independent double check procedures for the preparation of sterile products.
+You will also learn to use applicable quality assurance and independent double-check procedures for the preparation of sterile products.
 You will learn to dispense drugs in a hospital environment for patients on various nursing wards, following proper policies and procedures, and effectively using equipment and computer systems.
 You will also learn the legal requirements and procedures for delivering or retrieving narcotics from a nursing ward.
 You will also be introduced to a hospital computer program, learn to interpret and transcribe doctor’s handwritten medication orders, and perform order entry of medication orders.

-In this course, you will learn to network effectively (online and in person), to search and apply for jobs, and to prepare targeted resumes and cover letters.
+In this course, you will learn to network effectively (online and in-person), to search and apply for jobs, and to prepare targeted resumes and cover letters.
 You will be provided with coaching and individualized instructor feedback on your resume, cover letter, and interview skills.